-The logic of the HWR measure requires the specification of a denominator, the number of eligible hospital admissions during a given time period that might possibly have resulted in a readmission (termed "index" admissions), and a numerator, the number of actual readmissions that occurred during the time period.
+The logic of the HWR measure requires the specification of a denominator, the number of eligible hospital discharges during a given time period that might possibly have resulted in a readmission (termed "index" discharge), and a numerator, the number of actual readmissions that occurred during the time period.
 The first two steps in the calculations are to identify these two sets of records.
-Dividing the number of readmissions by the number of index admissions and multiplying by 100 gives the readmission rate as a percentage.
+Dividing the number of readmissions by the number of index discharges and multiplying by 100 gives the readmission rate as a percentage.
 This rate is called an "observed" readmission rate because it is derived directly from what was observed during the study period.
 In the fourth step, observed rates calculated for each hospital are standardized to control for background factors that might influence readmission rates but may not be indicators of health care quality.
-The risk-standardized readmission rate (RSRR) controls for differences among hospitals in patient age, patient comorbidities, and hospital service mix.
+The risk-standardized readmission rate (RSRR) typically controls for differences among hospitals in patient age, patient comorbidities, and hospital service mix.
+New for this year's report, the RSRR additionally adjusts for patient- and community-level social risk factors.
+CHIA's enhanced RSRR calculation is described in more detail below.

 This report includes observed and risk-standardized readmission rates calculated separately by Massachusetts fiscal year.
-Each fiscal year runs from July 1 to June 30, and this report includes fiscal years 2011 - 2018 (i.e., July 1, 2010 to June 30, 2018).
-Observed rates are presented for the historical data and risk-standardized rates are presented for the latest year of data available, SFY 2018.4 As previously mentioned, this report uses the 2019 CMS readmission measure (version 8.0), which updates the planned readmissions algorithm.5
+Each fiscal year runs from July 1 to June 30, and this report includes fiscal years 2011 - 2020 (i.e., July 1, 2010 to June 30, 2020).
+Observed rates are presented for the historical data and risk-standardized rates are presented for the latest year of data available, SFY 2020.4 As previously mentioned, this report uses the 2021 CMS readmission measure (version 10.0), which updates-the ICD-10 code specifications, including updates to the planned readmission algorithm.5

-New for this year, the report uses an enhanced methodology to identify and link patient records, utilizing a probabilistic patient identifier instead of Social Security Number.
-This enhanced methodology allows for more discharges and readmissions to be kept in the final analytic dataset, and is described in more detail below.
-The historical figures presented in this year's statewide annual report were recalculated using the enhanced patient identifier and version 8.0 of the CMS readmission measure and thus will not match those from earlier reports.
+This report is the second report using an enhanced methodology to identify and link patient records, utilizing a probabilistic patient identifier instead of Social Security Number.
+This enhanced methodology allows for more discharges and readmissions to be kept in the final analytic dataset and is described in more detail below.
+The historical figures presented in this year's statewide annual report were recalculated using the enhanced patient identifier and version 10.0 of the CMS readmission measure and thus will not match those from earlier reports.